sybila/biodivine-bn-classifier/README.md

 hybrid assertions and properties in complex models in the `benchmarks` directory.

 ```
-# This property states that every state must be able to reach a state where
+# This assertion states that every state must be able to reach a state where
 # variable `Apoptosis` is true. `#!` is used to start a "comment annotation"
-# The #` and `# serve as opening/closing escape characters for the HCTL formula.
+# The #` and `# serves as opening/closing escape characters for the HCTL formula.
 #! dynamic_assertion: #`EF Apoptosis`#

-# This property states that there must be a state in which `Apoptosis`
+# This assertion states that there must be a state in which `Apoptosis`
-# holds, and this state is a fixed-point.
+# holds, and this state is a fixed point.
 #! dynamic_assertion: #`3{x}: @{x}: (Apoptosis & AX x)`#

 # Consequently, the classification step will only consider parametrisations
 # that satisfy the two assertions.
 To further disambiguate between
-# parametrisations, we can define named properties:
+# parametrisations, we can define named classification properties:

 # Property `will_die` states that the system will always eventually reach `Apoptosis`.
 #! dynamic_property: will_die: #`AF AG Apoptosis`#

 # Property `cannot_be_undead` states that whenever `Apoptosis` is true, it must
-# stay true forver.
+# stay true forever.
 #! dynamic_property: cannot_be_undead: #`Apoptosis => AG Apoptosis`#
 ```